TZUCHIEN-LIEN/MyObservatory/README.md

 use them to replace the parameters in ./TestCases/AppTest.robot line 7

 # 6. Run Test
-The test cases are packaged as Robotframework cases located at ./TestCases/AppTest.robot, run the command to execute tests.
+The test cases are packaged as Robotframework cases locates at ./TestCases/AppTest.robot, run the command to execute tests.
 ```
 robot -T --loglevel DEBUG:INFO .\TestCases\AppTest.robot